-Earth Day: 3 Projects to Inspire, Motivate and Celebrate
+Earth Day: 3 Projects to Inspire, Motivate & Celebrate

 April 22nd marks the 49th anniversary of Earth Day.
 A day that is now a global celebration, where different organizations encourage participation in various activities.
 If you’re looking for different ways to become involved, Earth Day Network is a nonprofit organization that specializes in environmentally focused activities, campaigns, and education.

 I remember looking forward to Earth Day in elementary, middle and high school.
 While I wish it was for selfless reasons, I was excited to spend the day outside and not doing homework, even if it meant I had to pick up garbage.
 With a daughter in elementary school now, I started to think about how I could get her excited to learn more about the purpose of Earth Day.
 For those who have littles in school, National Geographic Kids is a great resource for environmental facts and activities.

 I started to make my school-aged daughter a shirt, which grew into making her little sister a shirt, a clean-up bucket, and classroom treats.
 The designs I used for the Earth Day shirts can be found in Design Space.

 While the “Earth Laughs in Flowers” can be found within Design Space’s “Projects”, the Love shirt was designed manually.
 Using the provided Earth image, I added text around the shape and welded them together.